 Online Shopping Fraud Reaches a Whole New Level

 Due to the increasing popularity of online clothing shopping, which has only been fuelled by online corporations offering goods at a highly competitive price and delivered to your door, it is no surprise that we as shoppers are now opting to spend more online than we do in physical stores.
-The amount spent on ecommerce annually is set to grow by around 15% a year until 2021 making online shopping big business!
+The amount spent on eCommerce annually is set to grow by around 15% a year until 2021 making online shopping big business!

 Brick and mortar businesses are struggling as more and more online-only clothing businesses who can offer goods at lower prices thanks to their low overheads, emerge.
-Not having to rely on a physical location means businesses can cut overheads, a benefit which is very often passed on to the end customer.
+Not having to rely on a physical location means businesses can cut overheads, a benefit that is very often passed on to the end customer.

-As with any industry you will always find people trying to exploit others for financial gain, and the online clothing market is by no means free of these scams.
+As with any industry, you will always find people trying to exploit others for financial gain, and the online clothing market is by no means free of these scams.
 We have pulled together a couple of the most popular online scams, what to look out for, and how to avoid them.
-Let's take a look at a quick example and then we go deeper into the article.
+Let’s take a look at a quick example and then we go deeper into the article.

 Watch the video below to see some online shopping scams exposed by an influencer:

-Fake Clothing Companies
+Fake Clothing Websites

-It can be easy to identify if a company is real as people opting for this scam often don't cover all bases.
-You will find images that have been stolen from other legitimate businesses to pass off as their own, and from the scams we have seen the price is usually too good to be true.
+It can be easy to identify if a company is real as people opting for this scam often don’t cover all bases.
+You will find images that have been stolen from other legitimate businesses to pass off as their own, and from the scams, we have seen the price is usually too good to be true.

 Counterfeit Clothing Products

-Due to the popularity of streetwear and companies such as Nike and Supreme offering limited drops of products, which sell out instantly then emerge quickly on the resale market we have seen an influx in reports of counterfeit goods being sold online.
+Due to the popularity of streetwear and companies such as Nike and Supreme offering limited drops of products, which sell out instantly then emerge quickly on the resale market we have seen an influx in reports of counterfeit goods sold online.
 Like with anything, if it seems too good to be true then chances are it is.

 How To Avoid